 Briarwood

-Briarwood is one of the most diverse, unique, and fun courses in The Villages.
-It shares a special bond with its sister course, Walnut Grove, making it nearly impossible to play one without the other.
-No two courses complement each other better - Briar and Walnut are true sisters!
-Be sure to read the Walnut story along with this.
+Briarwood is one of the most diverse, unique, and quietly entertaining courses in The Villages.
+It shares a special bond with its sister course, Walnut Grove - so much so that it feels incomplete to play one without the other.
+They don’t just sit side by side; they travel together.
+If you’re playing Briarwood, do yourself a favor and read the Walnut story too.
+It’s a matched set.

 Toughest to Easiest